What is Standard Template Library (STL) in C++

 2. It is a powerful set of C++ template classes.

-3. It is helpful in implementing popular and commonly used algorithms and data structures.
+3. It helps implement popular and commonly used algorithms and data structures.

-4. STL contains different pre-defined functions which helps you performing various complicated tasks in very easy manner.
+4. STL contains different pre-defined functions that help you perform various complicated tasks in a very easy manner.

-5. At the core of C++ Standard Template Library are three well-structured components (containers, algorithms and iterators).
+5. At the core of the C++ Standard Template Library are three well-structured components (containers, algorithms, and iterators).

 Standard-Template-Library-STL-in-c++